EspressoLogicCafe/Examples/MigrationService/README.md

 ```

-### Datasource passwords
+### Data source passwords
-In earlier versions (3.1, 3.2, 4.0) of Live API Creator, datasource passwords were not exported in the JSON file.
+In Live API Creator 4.x and earlier, data source passwords were not exported in the JSON file.
-The export script will attempt to generate and use the encrypted password and salt from the source server.
+The export script attempts to generate and use the encrypted password and salt from the source server.
-If the script fails to reset the password, remove the the --salt and change the --password to the plaintext version.
+If the script fails to reset the password, remove the --salt and change the --password to the plaintext version.
 ```
 macos/lacadmin api import  --file 'PROJECT_GM_Ftp_Server_POC.json'
 macos/lacadmin api use --url_name ftp